 There is a range of talking treatments which can play an important and active role in helping sufferers to manage their condition.
 Used in concert with medication these are seen as the best methods of recovery and staying well following a diagnosis of bipolar disorder.
 Psychoanalytic psychotherapy addresses the deeper structure of personality and allows to learn emotional containment experientially, over time.
 This has the effect of allowing greater personality changes.

-In addition, suffers can also benefit from enhanced relapse prevention therapy (aimed at helping you learn effective coping strategies) in group or individual sessions.
-Finally, family therapy can be considered as a method of working with the whole family to tackle behavioural traits, teach an understanding of the condition and enable the learning of coping strategies.
+In addition, suffers can also benefit from enhanced relapse prevention therapy aimed at helping you learn effective coping strategies.
+Finally, family therapy can be considered as a method of working with the whole family to tackle behavioural traits, teach an understanding of the condition, and enable the learning of coping strategies.

 What has helped your bipolar disorder?

 We always encourage the sharing of your own personal experiences with bipolar disorder – In many cases talking or writing about your story, your experiences and successes can help others find the strength and courage to face up to this debilitating and painful condition.
 Please leave your comments, tips, and observations below.

 Bipolar disorder is relatively rare with around 1% of the population suffering from this condition.
 However, a formal diagnosis of bipolar disorder should be seen as a positive step on the road to understanding, treatment, and management of this distressing illness.
 After diagnosis, it is completely understandable to ask the question, “Why me?”

 The exact causes of bipolar disorder in people are widely credited to three broad areas: genetics, brain chemistry, and environmental factors, such as current or previous life experiences.
 In none of these ways is the development of bipolar disorder the sufferer’s ‘fault’ or due to any kind of ‘weakness’.